Falana, Others Decry Reduction of ECOWAS Court Judges - THISDAYLIVE

-Speaking during a two-day consultative meeting on ‘Strengthening the ECOWAS Court of Justice and Enhancing Access to Justice in the West African sub-region’ held in Abuja, Mr. Femi Falana (SAN), President of the ECOWAS Court, Justice Jerome Traore, and President, Institute of Chartered Mediators and Conciliators (ICMC), Emeka Obegolu, said the reduction of the judges is already having adverse effect on justice delivery in the sub-region.
+Falana and others, who spoke at a two day consultative meeting on strengthening the ECOWAS Court of Justice and Enhancing access to justice in the west African sub-region held in Abuja, said the reduction is already having adverse effect on justice delivery in the sub-region.

 The meeting was organised by the Nigerian Coalition for the International Criminal Court, and TrustAfrica as part of efforts at improving service delivery of the ECOWAS Court.

-In a paper titled, “Deploying the ECOWAS legal architecture for addressing impunity in West African sub-region,” Falana said while the court has recorded remarkable success, particularly in upholding human rights of citizens in the sub-region, “it is regrettable the decision of the ECOWAS leadership to reduce the number of judges of the court from seven to five and will soon lead to congestion of cases and undue delay of justice”.
+In a paper titled: ‘Deploying the ECOWAS legal architecture for addressing impunity in West African sub-region’, Falana said while the court has recorded remarkable success, particularly in upholding human rights of citizens in the sub-region, “Regrettable, the decision of the ECOWAS leadership to reduce the number of judges of the court from 7 to 5 will soon lead to congestion of cases and undue delay of justice.”

-Aligning with Falana’s position, President of the ECOWAS Court of Justice, Justice Troare, admitted that the reduction has actually slowed down the pace of the court in delivering justice in the subregion.
+Aligning with Falana’s position, the President of the ECOWAS Court of Justice, Justice Troare, admitted that the reduction has actually slowed down the pace of the court in delivering justice in the sub-region.

-“If with seven, the court is encountering some challenges, what will it do when it is reduced to five?”
-He asked.
+“If with 7, the court is encountering some challenges, what will it do when it is reduced to 5,” he asked.

-While the various speakers called on the ECOWAS leadership to revisit the decision, Troare advocated a situation where each member state is represented at the bench, bringing the number of judges to 15.
+While the various speakers called on the ECOWAS leadership to revisit the decision, Troare advocated for a situation where each member states is represented at the bench, bringing the number of judges to 15.

 The meeting however took a swipe at member states who are in the habit of disregarding and disobeying the judgments and orders of the court, stressing that such action threatens the very existence of the court and the union.